Geordous-Huxwell/Baseball_Data/README.md

 # Baseball_Data
-Data Analysis of multiple CSV files written using Jupyter, including plots.
+Data Analysis of multiple CSV files written for use in Jupyter, including plots.